winter-telescope/mirar/docs/source/installation.rst

 Downloading
 -----------

-To use winterdrp, first you need to clone it:
+To use mirar, first you need to clone it:

 .. code-block:: bash

-    git clone git@github.com:winter-telescope/winterdrp.git
+    git clone git@github.com:winter-telescope/mirar.git

 Installing the package